 Day - 8

-Location: Bangkok - It's a long drive from Siem Reap to Bangkok (approximately 8–9 hours by private bus, including the border crossing and lunch).
+Location: Bangkok - It's a long drive by private bus from Siem Reap to Bangkok (approx. 10 hours including two border crossings and lunch).
 You will exit Cambodia at Poipet and enter Thailand at Aranyaprathet.
 Your leader will be on hand to assist with border crossing procedures.
 Arrive in Thailand's bustling capital and take in this exciting world of tuk tuks, khlong boats, and street vendors serving up delicious Thai food.
 Perhaps head out to sample some local specialties as a final farewell with your fellow travellers.

 Day - 9

-Location: Bangkok - Your trip comes to an end after breakfast, with no further activities planned.
+Location: Bangkok - Your trip comes to an end this morning, with no further activities planned.
 If you are spending more time in Bangkok we can help you to book additional nights accommodation just contact your sales agent.
 You might also like to do an Urban Adventure tour while you are in Bangkok.